Champion to kingmaker: MMA legend Khabib Nurmagomedov’s coaching empire | The National

 It was Abdulmanap, and latterly striking coach Mendez, who chiselled Khabib and Makhachev into UFC superstars.
 After Abdulmanap’s sudden death in 2020, which precipitated his undefeated son’s emotional retirement three months later inside the octagon in Abu Dhabi, Khabib morphed from team member into mentor.

 This Saturday, at the third instalment of the PFL Road to Dubai series, the unbeaten Dagestani will seek to retain his title against Englishman Alfie Davis at the top of the card.
-His second defence – he was also previously a Bellator champion – falls immediately after teammate Ramazan Kuramagomedov puts his welterweight belt on the line against fellow Russian Shamil Musaev.
+His second defence – he was also previously a Bellator champion – falls immediately after teammate Ramazan Kuramagomedov contests the vacant welterweight belt against fellow Russian Shamil Musaev.

 Yet, look through the bill and it’s littered with fighters from the Team Khabib stable.
 Such a proliferation, not only in PFL but around the world in various MMA organisations, and the profile of their luminaries, fosters respect from their peers.
 Yet it can create jealously and jibes, as well.